But the surprising thing about resentment is that when approached correctly, it can actually be an unexpected gift.

 Yes, there’ll be mistakes along the way, and you might need to course correct many times.
 But never forget to appreciate what you’re each doing every step of the way.

 And to help maintain the positive momentum, check out our complete guide to having a relationship check in.
 It’ll keep you on-track and help address any potential complaints before they turn into resentments.

-Or if you want to take your relationship to the next level, our ultimate guide on how to build emotional intimacy will help get you there.
+Or if you want to take your relationship to the next level, our ultimate guide on how to build emotional intimacy, or these 11 conscious marriage goals, will help get you there.

 Sources & References

 Cherry, K. (2021) https://www.verywellmind.com/what-is-toxic-positivity-5093958